md-mubin-hasan/markdown/README.md

 I can make some text bold using `**`, e.g., **some bold text**, or make it italic using `*`, e.g., *some italic text.* I can also create links, e.g., [a link](https://jovian.ai).
 Images can be embedded too easily:
 ![](https://i.imgur.com/3gjZMYK.png)

+A resource to learn the syntax of [Markdown](https://learnxinyminutes.com/docs/markdown/): https://learnxinyminutes.com/docs/markdown/